Zlatky1991/Programming_Basic_Exercise/README.md

 # Programming_Basic_Exercise
-Basic exercises from Software University
+Programming Basics with Python at Software University